 In brief, our method works as follows.
-The data is traversed in some coherent order, e.g. row-by-row, layer-bylayer, and each value to be compressed is first predicted from a subset of the already encoded data, i.e. the data available to the decompressor.
+The data is traversed in some coherent order, e.g. row-by-row, and each visited data value is first predicted from a subset of the already encoded data, i.e. the data available to the decompressor.
 The predicted and actual values are transformed to an integer representation during which the least significant bits are optionally truncated if lossy compression is desired.
 Residuals are then computed and partitioned into entropy codes and raw bits, which are transmitted by the fast entropy coder discussed in Section 4.

-While the steps of our algorithm are quite simple, efficient implementation requires some care.
-Therefore, we include source code to document each of the main steps.
+Although the main steps of our algorithm are quite simple, efficient implementation requires some care.
+Therefore, we include source code to document each step.
 We begin by discussing the predictor used in our regular grid compressor.